How to Convert from a MP4 to a WMV for Mac OS X

 In addition to converting back and forth between formats, the tool also supports extracting sound tracks from a video and save as audio format of your choice.
 And the last but not least, you can further tweak the conversion settings you want you new minted file to be.
 For audio conversion from FLAC to ALAC on a PC machine, try the equivalent version Video Converter for Windows.

 Launch the program and you will notice simplistic wizard and a host of options on the main window that you can master in minutes.

-To get started, click Add File button on the top toolbar to locate the file or the folder where the FLAC files are or simply drag and drop them to the program.
+To get started, click Add File button on the top toolbar to locate the file or the folder where the FLAC files are or simply drag and drop them to the program's window.

-This utility supports for batch conversion, meaning that you could input multiple .flac files and convert them into ALAC files at one time.
+This FLAC to ALAC converter for Mac supports for batch conversion, meaning that you could input multiple .flac files and convert them into ALAC files at one time.

 "Merge into one file" option is available in the bottom right of the screen, allowing you to combine several short piece of music sections into a complete one.